Robert Beck (painter): Exhibitions

 Beck had exhibited regularly in solo and group shows since 1988.
 His work has been the subject of three solo museum exhibitions beginning in 2007 with an exhibit at Trenton City Museum at Ellarslie (Love's Notions and Novelties, 2007).
 His second focused on his Maine paintings at the Maine Maritime Museum in 2016.
 In 2021, the James A. Michener Art Museum organized a career spanning retrospective, It’s Personal: The Art of Robert Beck.

 Beck's work has been presented in 30 solo gallery exhibitions, including the National Arts Club (Iconic Manhattan, 2012), the Rosenfeld Gallery, Philadelphia (Philadelphia Heartbeat, 2011), the Morpeth Gallery, Pennington and Hopewell, NJ (1997–99); also in solo and joint exhibitions at the Gallery of Robert Beck (2000-2016).

-His paintings have been included in invitational exhibitions at the Museum of the Shenandoah Valley (Second Time Around, 2014), the James A. Michener Museum (Local Mill Makes Good, 2014; Art and the River, 2008, New Hope Arts (Continuum, 2012), the Gratz Gallery (Now & Then, 2010), Stephen Friedman Gallery, London (American Artists, 2006), The Phillips Mill 75th Anniversary Retrospective (2004), and the Pennsylvania Academy of the Fine Arts (The Unbroken Line, 1997).His most recent invited group exhibitions include The Work of Art: Museum Collecting Unpacked (James Michener Art Museum, 2022) and Don’t Feed the Art: Woodmere’s Animal Menagerie (Woodmere Art Museum, 2022).
+His paintings have been included in many invitational exhibitions, most recently in "Reflective Impressions: The 19th National Marine Art Exhibition" presented by the American Society of Marine Artists (Albany Institute of History and Art and Minnesota Marine Art Museum, 2023), The Work of Art: Museum Collecting Unpacked (James Michener Art Museum, 2022) and Don’t Feed the Art: Woodmere’s Animal Menagerie (Woodmere Art Museum, 2022). at the Museum of the Shenandoah Valley (Second Time Around, 2014), the James A. Michener Museum (Local Mill Makes Good, 2014; Art and the River, 2008, New Hope Arts (Continuum, 2012), the Gratz Gallery (Now & Then, 2010), Stephen Friedman Gallery, London (American Artists, 2006), The Phillips Mill 75th Anniversary Retrospective (2004), and the Pennsylvania Academy of the Fine Arts (The Unbroken Line, 1997).